lzapffe/ds_labs/lab-09.md

 The initial rating (which corresponds to that of professors not being tenure eligible), is 4.28.
-Then, if the professor is tenure eligible, they get a decrease in their score of 0.14 points.
+Then, if the professor is tenure eligible, they get a decrease in their rating by 0.14 points.

-The adjusted R^2 is 0.0093, meaning that tenure eligibility explains 0.93% of the variance in teaching, which is not a lot.
+The adjusted R^2 is 0.0093, meaning that tenure eligibility explains 0.93% of the variance in teaching, which is not a lot (and less than when we had 3 categories instead of two).